 Algiers to Constantine make sure that you get a window seat because the train will take you through the scenic Kabilyan mountains and wonderful landscapes.

-It is mandatory for your hotel or your host to register your visit to the local police especially at the south – Taghit, Adrar, Timimoun.
+Your hotel or your host must register your visit to the local police, especially in the south – Taghit, Adrar, and Timimoun.

 Climate.
 May-June unbearably hot in the Saharan region